dgageot/repet/documentation/workbook-en.md

 [[/each]]
 ```

-You can do much more things in Handlebars, but keep in mind it's call logic less for a reason, you can see more at :  http://handlebarsjs.com/.
+You can do many more things in Handlebars, but keep in mind it's call logic less for a reason, you can see more at: http://handlebarsjs.com/.

-### Test
+### Tests

-We are going to extract a Configuration object to make it usable for tests.
+We are going to extract a `Configuration` object to make it usable for tests.
 Like this:

 ```java
 public class Server {